 Art Department Advising

-Prospective freshmen and prospective on-campus B.S.–Art, BFA–Art, and Certificate in Studio Art students will meet with undergraduate art program advisor Shannon Jones, email@example.com.
-Transfer students and declared B.S.–Art or BFA–Art major, as well as potential transfers into art, will meet with undergraduate art program advisor Julie Ganser, firstname.lastname@example.org. located at 6241 Humanities Building, 455 North Park Street.
+Prospective freshmen and art/design certificate students will meet with undergraduate art program advisor Shannon Jones, email@example.com.
+Students declared in the B.S.–Art or BFA–Art major, as well as potential transfers into art, will meet with undergraduate art program advisor Julie Ganser, firstname.lastname@example.org.
+Both advisors are located at 6241 Humanities Building, 455 North Park Street.
 Appointments can be made by calling 608-262-1660; current students can schedule an appointment online through the Starfish app in MyUW.
 Students are also strongly encouraged to confer with an advisor in the School of Education Student Services office on a regular basis, see below.

 General School of Education Advising